-September 7 of each year is CA Biodiversity Day, a day to celebrate our state’s unique biodiversity and encourage actions to protect it.
-This year will be the third celebration of CA Biodiversity Day.
-In 2020, there were 39 hosts for CA Biodiversity Day.
-The goal for 2021 is to continue growing this annual celebration, that will likely occur between September 4-12, 2021.
-Participating hosts include State and federal agencies, NGOs, museums, zoos, academia to invite the public to participate in biodiversity-oriented activities.
+September 7 of each year is California Biodiversity Day, a time to celebrate our state’s unique biodiversity and encourage actions to protect it.
+California Biodiversity Day is celebrated state-wide through events hosted through the week of biodiversity day.
+Event hosts include State and federal agencies, NGOs, museums, zoos, academia to invite the public to participate in biodiversity-oriented activities.
+Check out the 2023 Biodiversity Day website(opens in new tab) for more information about events and volunteer opportunities near you!

 Interpretive Panels